sst/sst/www/docs/what-is-sst.md

 ## Connecting everything

-Once you've added all the features you need, SST can help you connect them all together.
-This ensures that you won't have to hardcode anything in your app.
+Once you've added a couple of features, SST can help you connect them together.
+This is great because you **won't have to hardcode** anything in your app.

 ---

 #### In the frontend

-For example, you can grab the endpoint of your API, from the API construct and pass it to Next.js as an environment variable.
+For example, you can grab the endpoint of your API and pass it to Next.js as an environment variable.

 ```ts {1,6}
 const api = new Api(/* ... */);